bparanj/coding-skill/_posts/2019-09-19-technical-interview-tips.md

 You can figure out the team dynamics and culture by following these guidelines:

 - If the person is your potential manager, give that person a scenario and ask how would the person handle conflict between two employees.
-Why?
 You can figure out how you will be treated if you have conflicts at work.
 - If the person is your potential co-worker, ask the person for opinions about technology stack or if people at work hangout out after work.
 - If it's a big company, your interviewers won't work with you.
 But normally someone in the team will interview you.
 You can change your questions a bit to figure out the same things about your potential team.